jelovirt/jelovirt.github.io/_posts/2011-10-14-benefits-of-parallel-processing.md

 - 7 threads: 111 sec
 - 8 threads: 107 sec

-(Test document is part of DITA 1.2 spec, on a 4 core processor with hyper-threading; only one test run)
+(Test document is part of DITA 1.2 spec, on a 4 core processor with hyper-threading; only one test run per thread)

 I haven't checked how the memory consumption will grow, but it's not too bad for keyref processing.
 I Implemented the parallelization with java.util.concurrent.ExecutorService and the resulting code is pretty easy to read.
 If I add the parallel processing enhancements to DITA-OT core, the default will be the old single thread processing.